-Are you attaching any paperwork?
-If so, give details here:

-Your signature

-Date

-All functions of the complaints procedure must adhere to the requirements of the Date Protection Act 2018 and the Freedom of Information Act 2000. ta
+All functions of the complaints procedure must adhere to the requirements of the Data Protection Act 2018 and the Freedom of Information Act 2000.

-Please complete and return to the academy office in a sealed envelope addressed to Headteacher/Principal, Clerk of the local governing body/trustees (as appropriate). the
+Please complete and return to the academy office in a sealed envelope addressed to the Headteacher/Principal, Clerk of the local governing body/trustees (as appropriate).

 Office use

-Date received

-Date acknowledgement sent

-Responsible member of staff